Treatment and support for frontotemporal dementia

 Many people with FTD have an active social life for some years after diagnosis.
 However, changes in their behaviour can make social situations more challenging, both for the person with dementia and those who care for them.

-While these situations may be awkward or embarrassing, it is important to remember that a person with FTD has little control over these actions.
+It is common to feel awkward or embarrassed in these situations.
+However, it is important to remember that a person with FTD has little control over these actions.
+They are also unlikely to understand the impact of their behaviour on others.

 If a person with FTD regularly behaves inappropriately in public, their carer may find it useful to: